northstarthemes/astrobook/packages/astrobook/README.md

 Astrobook is a UI component playground that supports multiple frameworks including **React**, **Vue**, **Preact**, **Svelte**, **Solid**, **Lit**, and **Astro**.
 It offers a unified environment to develop, test, and showcase components.

+## Fork Changes

+This repo was primarily forked to allow for importing types into the `.stories.ts` files.
+This required a different parser.

+### Other new features

+- `production` config option default: `false` so that the storybook pages can be put used for development only

 ## Try it Online

 - An example of using multiple UI rendering frameworks (React, Preact, Vue, Svelte, Solid, Lit, Astro) with Astrobook.